How to Spot and Avoid Financial Scams This Holiday

 To ensure your holiday season stays merry and scam-free, remember that legitimate businesses or government agencies do not request payment in the form of gift cards.

 If you purchase gift cards this holiday season, save receipts and take pictures of the card numbers and PINs.
 This information can bring peace of mind if you find yourself in this unfortunate situation.
-Plus, it will allow you to file a report with the gift card company or the Federal Trade Commission (FTC) if you do suspect any fraud.
+Plus, it will allow you to file a report with the gift card company or the Federal Trade Commission if you suspect any fraud.

-The Charity Scam
+4. The Charity Scam

 The holidays are a time when many people donate to charities.
 Yet, it’s important to be cautious of fraudsters who may try to exploit this spirit of generosity.

 If you choose to make donations this holiday season, consider using a credit card if it’s an option.
-Many major card issuers have zero-liability policies that provide financial protection against fraud, ensuring your generosity remains secure.
+Many major card issuers offer zero-liability policies that provide financial protection against fraud, ensuring your generosity remains secure.

 On the other hand, cash, cryptocurrency, and wire transfers can be more challenging to recover, so it’s advisable to avoid using these methods when donating.
 If asked to donate using any of these payment methods, it should alert you to a potential fraudulent scheme.

-Furthermore, gathering information about the charity, including its name and the cause it supports, is essential if you receive a solicitation for a donation.
-Utilize reputable websites such as Charity Watch or Charity Navigator to assess the organization’s legitimacy.
+Gathering information about the charity, including its name and the cause it supports, is essential if you receive a solicitation for a donation.
+Utilize reputable websites, such as CharityWatch or Charity Navigator, to evaluate the organization’s legitimacy.

-The Lottery Scam
+5. The Lottery Scam

 Generally, if something appears too good to be true, it usually is.
 This practice applies to the prevalent holiday scheme involving fraudsters claiming you’ve won a substantial prize just in time for the holidays, all yours for the taking if you share your personal information with them.